ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ### Run the virtual network

-If you've successfully installed all the required softwares, you're now set to download and clone the network setup from Github and initialize it using terraform.
+If you've successfully installed all the required softwares, you're now set to deploy the network setup from Github and initialize it using terraform.
 Following this, you'll use virtual manager to access the virtual resources spawned by terraform.

-### **A) Clone the master branch which contains network configuration for this lab.
-Go into terraform-testing folder and initialize terraform and deploy the configuration**
+### **A) Go into terraform-testing folder and initialize terraform and deploy the configuration**

+Clone the master branch if you haven't already and place virtual images in master_thesis_stuff/terraform-testing/images folder.
+Skip this step if you've done already.

 ```shell
 git clone https://github.com/lsuutari19/master_thesis_stuff